Jessica Hahn: Acting and modeling career

-After the public revelation of the Bakker scandal, Hahn posed nude for Playboy (November 1987, December 1987 and September 1988) and videos and appeared in several television shows, including Married... with Children.
+After the public revelation of the Bakker scandal, Hahn posed nude for Playboy (November 1987, December 1987 and September 1988) and videos appeared in several television shows, including Married... with Children.
 She was also known for her frequent appearances on The Howard Stern Show throughout the late 1980s and into the 2000s.

 Personal life

-Hahn was born in Massapequa, New York and graduated from Massapequa High School.
+Hahn was born in Massapequa, New York, and graduated from Massapequa High School.
 She had a relationship with comedian Sam Kinison and appeared in his music video for "Wild Thing" in 1988.
-In 1991, she began a relationship with the co-creator of Married...with Children, Ron Leavitt, which continued until his death in 2008.
+In 1991, she began a relationship with the co-creator of Married... with Children, Ron Leavitt, which continued until his death in 2008.

 In December 2017, Hahn disclosed that she is married to Frank Lloyd (a film stuntman), is no longer active in show business, and lives on a ranch north of Los Angeles.
-Hahn remains a committed Christian.
+In July 2023 People magazine reported that Hahn's husband Frank Lloyd had filed for divorce, citing irreconcilable differences and stating the couple had been separated since 2018.